eflexsystems/ember-infinity/README.md

 ### Response Meta Expectations

-By default, `ember-infinity` expects the server response to contain something about how many total pages it can expect to fetch. `ember-infinity` defaults to looking for something like `meta: { total_pages: 20 }` in your response.
+By default, `@eflexsystems/ember-infinity` expects the server response to contain something about how many total pages it can expect to fetch. `@eflexsystems/ember-infinity` defaults to looking for something like `meta: { total_pages: 20 }` in your response.
 See [Advanced Usage](#advanced-usage).

 ### Multiple Infinity Models in one Route